TriviaOn this page

 Shortest train (number of coaches)

-Until a few years ago, SER used to have [5/01] a 2-coach train, the Shalimar-Santragachhi Light Passenger, hauled by two WDS-6 locos MU'd at the Shalimar end and a driving car at the other end of the train.
+Until 2001, SER used to have a 2-coach train, the Shalimar-Santragachhi Light Passenger, hauled by two WDS-6 locos MU'd at the Shalimar end and a driving car at the other end of the train.
 In 1997, when the Konkan Railway line was just built between Udupi And Mangalore a 2-coach train was hauled on that section by a WDM-2.
 Before railbuses took over on Wankaner-Morvi, there were two-coach trains hauled by YG or YP steam locos (these were the last steam-hauled trains on those routes).

 The Secunderabad-Rajahmundry Shatabdi Exp. during its short life ran with 3 coaches (two AC chair car coaches and a generator coach).
-[9/00] The Katni-Chopan Passenger worked about 324km overnight with just 3 coaches hauled by a Patratu shed WDM-2.
+In the early 2000s, the Katni-Chopan Passenger worked about 324km overnight with just 3 coaches hauled by a Patratu shed WDM-2.
 The Villupuram-Pondicherry passenger trains also had just 3 coaches.
 On MG in the past there was an Alnavar-Dandeli Passenger (on the Miraj-Bangalore line) that had just 2 or 3 coaches hauled by a steam loco.

 Trains halting at the same station twice

-The 8005/8006 Howrah-Koraput Samaleshwari Express halts at Singapur Rd twice.
-Coming from Howrah via Sambalpur and Titlagarh, the train halts at Singapur Rd, and then proceeds to Rayagada where it reverses.
-It returns to Singapur Rd and then finally makes it way to Koraput.
+Officially, the 18005/18006 Howrah-Jagdalpur Samaleshwari Express halts at Singapur Rd. only once, but unofficially the train stops at the station twice.
+Coming from Howrah via Sambalpur and Titlagarh, the train halts at Singapur Rd (officially), and then proceeds to Rayagada where it reverses.
+It returns to Singapur Rd (halts unofficially) and then finally makes it way to Jagdalpur.

 Most direction reversals